Smoke Detectors: Protect the Family

 Ways in which you can prevent carbon monoxide poisoning

-Install smoke detectors at home.
-Have at least one detector installed at each level of the home and outside every bathroom.
+Have at least one detector hard wired and interconnected at each level of the home and in every bedroom

 Then you should check whether gas equipment has been approved by regulatory bodies.